 This is a guide to the most frequently required courses.
 Not all courses will be required by all physician assistant schools.
 Prerequisite courses may change at any time without notice to Houston Baptist University.
-Some of the listed courses may have other prerequisite requirements.
+Some of the listed courses may have prerequisite requirements.
 It is the student's responsibility to check often with the professional school for any updates.

 Since programs vary in entrance requirements, students should confirm the specific admission requirements for each school.
 The requirements below are representative of most programs.
-It should be noted that most physical therapy schools require a bachelor's degree.
+It should be noted that most physician assistant schools require a bachelor's degree.

-Core Courses
+Physician Assistant School Requirements

 BIOL 2454 General Biology I

 BIOL 2455 General Biology II

 BIOL 3301 Cellular and Molecular Biology

+BIOL 3335 Nutrition

 BIOL 3414 Microbiology

+BIOL 3444 Genetics

 BIOL 3454 General Physiology

 BIOL 3456 Advanced Human Anatomy OR BIOL 3464 Comparative Vertebrate Anatomy

-Four advanced hours (3000-4000) of Biology including Lab
+BIOL 4464 Immunology

 CHEM 2415 General Chemistry I

 CHEM 2416 General Chemistry II

 CHEM 3131 Organic Chemistry Laboratory I

 CHEM 3313 Organic Chemistry I

-ENGL 1313 Composition and Literature

-ENGL 1323 Composition and Literature

-HIST 2313 U.S. History to 1877

-HIST 2323 U.S. History from 1877
+ENGL 1320 Writing for Wisdom I

+ENGL 1330 Writing for Wisdom II

 MATH 1313 College Algebra

+PSYC 1313 General Psychology

-PSYC 2301 Introductory Statistics for the Behavioral Sciences
+PSYC 2301 Introductory Statistics for the Behavioral Sciences or MATH 3401 Introductory

-Social/Behavioral Science (3-6 hours)
+Statistics for the Life Sciences

+PSYC Elective 3-6 hours - varies by school